Frequently asked questions

 Most frequent questions and answers

 The right certification demonstrates that you have a specific skill the employer wants.
 The law also requires you to have the right certification (see above).
-All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training.
-Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.
+According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers.
+Only 10% said they had a bachelor’s and 5% said that they had a master’s.

 The average salary of cybersecurity professionals was $112974 in the United States on February 20, 2021.
 The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
 (75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.